Marco Rossi (footballer, born 1964): Hungary national team

 In the 2020–21 UEFA Nations League B series, Hungary played against Serbia, Russia, and Turkey.
 Surprisingly, Hungary won their group by beating Turkey twice and Serbia once.
 Hungary beat Turkey 1–0 at the New Sivas 4 Eylül Stadium, Sivas, Turkey on 3 September 2020.
 Hungary also beat Serbia at the Red Star Stadium, Belgrade, Serbia on 11 October 2020.
 On the final match day, Hungary beat Turkey 2–0 at the Puskás Aréna on 18 November 2020.

 In the 2022–23 UEFA Nations League series, Rossi's Hungary were drawn in one of the most difficult groups including Italy, England, and Germany.
-Notwithstanding, Hungary finished second in the group and could beat England twice and Germany once in 2022.
-Hungary could beat England 1–0 at home in the Puskás Aréna on 4 June 2022.
+Nevertheless, Hungary finished second in the group and beat England twice and Germany once in 2022.
+Hungary beat England 1–0 at home in the Puskás Aréna on 4 June 2022.
 Ten days later, Hungary beat England 4–0 at the Molineux Stadium, Wolverhampton, England.
 On 23 September 2022, Hungary beat Germany 1–0 at the Red Bull Arena (Leipzig), Leipzig, Germany.
 In the last round, Hungary could have qualified for the finals; however, they lost to Italy at the Puskás Aréna on 26 September 2022.

-On 31 October 2022, a detailed interview with Rossi was published by Nemzeti Sport entitled Success in Hungary has change my life.
+On 31 October 2022, a detailed interview with Rossi was published by Nemzeti Sport entitled Success in Hungary has changed my life.
 During the interview, it was also leaked that a film would be created on Marco Rossi coaching the Hungarian national team.

-On 8 November 2022, Rossi said that Balázs Dzsudzsák deserves a farewell match so he invited him to the squad against Greece.
-On 20 November 2022, Hungary beat Greece in a friendly match.
-The match was also the farewell match of Balázs Dzsudzsák who became the player with the most appearances by giving him the chance to play wearing the national team's shirt.
+A week later, on 8 November, Rossi said that Balázs Dzsudzsák deserved a farewell match so he invited him to the squad against Greece.
+The match was scheduled for 20 November, where Hungary beat Greece 2–1.

+On 16 November 2023, Hungary secured their qualification to the UEFA Euro 2024 on top of their Group G, following a 2–2 away draw against Bulgaria.

+On 15 June 2024, Hungary lost 3-1 to Switzerland and on 19 June 2024 to Germany (2-0).
+However, Hungary could win their last group match against Scotland thanks to a late goal by Rossi's substitution, Kevin Csoboth.
+Since Hungary was ranked as the second worst third placed team could not qualify for the knock-out stage.

+On 27 June 2024, Rossi said that he had not enjoyed any moments of the UEFA Euro 2024 in a press conference.
+He also said that it is very difficult to think about the future at that time.
+His statements at the press conference caused uncertainty about his future as the coach of the national team.
+However, on 3 July 2024, it was confirmed by Sándor Csányi that Rossi remained the coach of the national team.

+On 9 May 2025, he renewed his contract valid until 2030.